mimblewimble/grin/doc/FAQ.md

 ## Build error: `failed to select a version for 'serde_json'`
 Run `cargo update` to fix this

+## Build error: Panic during rocksdb compilation.
+This is caused by missing Linux headers.
+Install the development headers with your favorite package manager (usually they are called `linux-headers`).

 # Short term plans
 ## Transaction types
 - (DONE) A temporary simple transaction exchange.
 Temporary - will be deprecated.